tc39/proposal-temporal/docs/datetime.md

 ## Constructor

-### **new Temporal.DateTime**(_isoYear_: number, _isoMonth_: number, _isoDay_: number, _hour_: number = 0, _minute_: number = 0, _second_: number = 0, _millisecond_: number = 0, _microsecond_: number = 0, _nanosecond_: number = 0, _calendar_?: object) : Temporal.DateTime
+### **new Temporal.DateTime**(_isoYear_: number, _isoMonth_: number, _isoDay_: number, _isoHour_: number = 0, _isoMinute_: number = 0, _isoSecond_: number = 0, _isoMillisecond_: number = 0, _isoMicrosecond_: number = 0, _isoNanosecond_: number = 0, _calendar_?: object) : Temporal.DateTime

 **Parameters:**

 - `isoYear` (number): A year.
 - `isoMonth` (number): A month, ranging between 1 and 12 inclusive.
 - `isoDay` (number): A day of the month, ranging between 1 and 31 inclusive.
-- `hour` (optional number): An hour of the day, ranging between 0 and 23 inclusive.
+- `isoHour` (optional number): An hour of the day, ranging between 0 and 23 inclusive.
-- `minute` (optional number): A minute, ranging between 0 and 59 inclusive.
+- `isoMinute` (optional number): A minute, ranging between 0 and 59 inclusive.
-- `second` (optional number): A second, ranging between 0 and 59 inclusive.
+- `isoSecond` (optional number): A second, ranging between 0 and 59 inclusive.
-- `millisecond` (optional number): A number of milliseconds, ranging between 0 and 999 inclusive.
+- `isoMillisecond` (optional number): A number of milliseconds, ranging between 0 and 999 inclusive.
-- `microsecond` (optional number): A number of microseconds, ranging between 0 and 999 inclusive.
+- `isoMicrosecond` (optional number): A number of microseconds, ranging between 0 and 999 inclusive.
-- `nanosecond` (optional number): A number of nanoseconds, ranging between 0 and 999 inclusive.
+- `isoNanosecond` (optional number): A number of nanoseconds, ranging between 0 and 999 inclusive.
-- `calendar` (optional `Temporal.Calendar` or plain object): A calendar to project the date into.
+- `calendar` (optional `Temporal.Calendar` or plain object): A calendar to project the datetime into.

 **Returns:** a new `Temporal.DateTime` object.

-Use this constructor if you have the correct parameters for the date already as individual number values in the ISO 8601 calendar.
+Use this constructor if you have the correct parameters for the datetime already as individual number values in the ISO 8601 calendar.
-Otherwise, `Temporal.DateTime.from()`, which accepts more kinds of input, allows inputting dates in different calendar reckonings, and allows controlling the overflow behaviour, is probably more convenient.
+Otherwise, `Temporal.DateTime.from()`, which accepts more kinds of input, allows inputting dates and times in different calendar reckonings, and allows controlling the overflow behaviour, is probably more convenient.

 All values are given as reckoned in the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates).
 Together, `isoYear`, `isoMonth`, and `isoDay` must represent a valid date in that calendar, even if you are passing a different calendar as the `calendar` parameter, and the time parameters must represent a valid time of day.